ChickenProp/chickenprop.github.com/drafts/hindley-milner.md

 I confess, I'm not entirely sure how to do that.
 The outline is obvious, recurse down the parse tree and at each step apply the appropriate rule.
 But since a constant can be judged as one of many types, you need to keep track of which types are acceptable.
 Wikipedia hints at how it works, but not in a way that I understand particularly well.

-(Here I just start to infer things for myself.)

 Elm and Haskell both support many things not covered so far.
-To look at some of them briefly,
+To look at some of them briefly, and occasionally getting even more recklesss,

 * It seems obvious, but both allow you to evaluate the language, something I haven't touched on much.
-Their evaluation models are different though - Haskell is lazy, Elm is eager.
+And it does need to be touched on, because there's more than one way to do it.
+Haskell uses a lazy evaluation model, while Elm is strict.

 * Both have ways to introduce new types.
 That doesn't change what we've seen, but it does separate the languages into two parts.
 One part describes the types used in a program and one part implements the semantics of a program.